Dorani/CampSights/README.md

       - Restfull routes

       =========================================
       name      url         verb    description
       =========================================
-      Index  /dogs       GET     display a list of dogs New   /dogs/new    GET     add new dog to database Create /dogs       POST    add new dog to the db
+      Index     /dogs        GET     display a list of dogs New       /dogs/new    GET     add new dog to database Create    /dogs        POST    add new dog to the db Show      /dogs/:id    GET     Shows info about one dog